All Episodes

 There's always a reason.

-Now, earlier, when they ran the story about immigration, and how the gang of eight immigration bill will be a political bonanza for the Democrats.
+Now, earlier when they ran the story about immigration and how the Gang of Eight immigration bill will be a political bonanza for the Democrats.

 Snap of your fingers.

-Three million Republicans.
+3 million Republicans.

 It changes the balance of power for a generation.

-The political runs a story saying so.
+The politico runs a story saying so.

 Why?